-Pacifiers are tools that provide great comfort between feedings for both baby and parents.
-These suckable security blankets not only help with sleep and fussiness but also help in preventing Sudden Infant Death Syndrome.
+Baby pacifiers and newborn pacifiers provide babies comfort between feedings.
+These suckable security blankets not only help with sleep and fussiness but newborn pacifiers can also help in preventing Sudden Infant Death Syndrome.
 The baby uses a pacifier to self-soothe and parents get to relax with a self-soothed baby.
-It’s simple and it works.
-But that doesn’t mean there aren’t any downsides to binky.
-Dental damage can be a real concern so doctors advocate a careful — albeit fairly uncomplicated — approach.
+It’s simple to understand how and when to introduce a baby pacifier.

 - Wait until a consistent feeding pattern has been established so as not to derail breastfeeding.

 - Simply offer the child a pacifier by putting it in their mouth.

 - Don’t worry if a child prefers to use their fingers rather than a pacifier.

 - There is no need to take the pacifier away before 3 years old.

 Often, the baby is simply seeking comfort, and that comfort comes from sucking.
 The comforts provided by a baby pacifier extends to parents, who experience a little calm and quiet — right up until the thing must be taken away.
 And any pacifier will eventually have to be taken away.